Dust, Allergies, Mold, Odors: Why Air Purifiers Are Worth It

 Other types of filtration found in air purifiers:

-High-efficiency air purifiers are designed to capture more than 99% of pollutants and particles, which means the air you inhale after it goes through an air purifier is considerably cleaner and healthier.
+High-efficiency air purifiers are designed to capture more than 99% of pollutants and particles, which means the air you breathe in after it goes through an air purifier is considerably cleaner and healthier.
 This helps cut down on symptoms connected to allergies and respiratory illnesses, because it removes potential irritants from the air.

 Do Air Purifiers Help with Mold?